mandala-dev/strict-state/README.md

 The left pane hosts the state machine editor.
 The primary language for defining state machines was borrowed from the `state-machine-cat` project: https://state-machine-cat.js.org/, a short tutorial: https://github.com/sverweij/state-machine-cat/blob/main/README.md#short-tutorial

+SCXML is supported as well, also through the `smcat` project.

 The right pane is a state machine-agnostic, i.e. pure graphical definition of the graph, a.k.a. layout.
 It gets automatically created when applying the state machine (pressing `Apply State Machine` button) and visually editing the graph.
 However, manual layout changes can be propagated to the graph editor by pressing the `Apply Layout` button.
 This is especially useful if you want to save the layout in an external file to copy/paste it as needed.

 The opening example gets fetched from the `public` folder.